-Jeff Olsen and Anna Lisa Van Bloem were captivated by the location three years ago to celebrate the summer solstice.
+American couple Jeff Olsen and Anna Lisa Van Bloem first came to Europe three years ago to celebrate the summer solstice.

 Having taking sounding from other travellers, they were put off by the huge crowds that descend on Stonehenge every June 21st so opted for the Hill of Tara instead, the ancient site where the Celts marked the solstice.

 The pair from Utah were so captivated by the tranquillity of the venue that they decided to return.

 “We thought it was such a beautiful and awe-inspiring morning in 2016.
 We felt that we were really welcomed by the people there,” Jeff said.